run-llama/chat-ui/packages/server/README.md

 sendEvent(
   artifactEvent.with({
-    type: "artifact", // This top-level type must be "artifact"
+    type: "data-artifact", // This top-level type must start with "data-"
     data: {
       type: "document", // This is your specific artifact type
       created_at: Date.now(),